Metrizable uniform spaces: Cone, join and mapping cylinder

-\begin{definition}[Uniform cone] The uniform join $X*pt$ is denoted $CX$ and called the {\it cone} over the uniform space $X$.
+The uniform join $X*pt$ is denoted $CX$ and called the {\it cone} over the uniform space $X$.
 Thus $CX$ may be viewed as the quotient space $X\x [0,1]/X\x\{1\}$.
-Given a metric $d$ on $X$, by Lemma \ref{A.5f}, a metric on $CX$ is given by
+Given a metric $d$ on $X$, by Corollary \ref{A.5f}, a metric on $CX$ is given by